 - 1003 Introduction to Construction Trades Introduces the student to the various trades and career opportunities available within residential and commercial construction.
 Roles of different participants are examined.
 Proper dress and safety requirements for fieldwork are discussed.
 Job site safety and OSHA is introduced.
 This course includes time on the job site working under the supervision of a construction professional.
+Co-requisite: CNST 1013.
 (F) - 1013 Construction Materials and Methods Introduces students to the materials and methods used in construction.
 Introduces construction techniques, basic materials, methods, tools and hardware used in construction.
 Proper dress and safety requirements for fieldwork are discussed.
 Job site safety and OSHA is introduced.
 This course includes time on the job site working under the supervision of a construction professional.
-(F, S) - Exterior Finishing Introduces framing, exterior finishing techniques, thermal and moisture protection and roofing.
+Co-requisite: CNST 1003.
+(F) - 2003 Exterior Finishing Introduces framing, exterior finishing techniques, thermal and moisture protection and roofing.
 Proper dress and safety requirements for field work are discussed.
 Job site safety and OSHA is introduced.
 This course includes time on the job site working under the supervision of a construction professional.
-Pre- or Co-Requisite: CNST 1003 or CNST 1013.
-(F, S) - 2013 Interior Finishing Emphasizes door and window installation, drywall and finishing, suspended ceilings, interior trim and cabinet installation.
+Pre-Requisite: CNST 1003 or CNST 1013.
+Co-requisite: CNST 2013.
+(S) - 2013 Interior Finishing Emphasizes door and window installation, drywall and finishing, suspended ceilings, interior trim and cabinet installation.
 Proper dress and safety requirements for fieldwork are discussed.
 Job site safety and OSHA is introduced.
 This course includes time on the job site working under the supervision of a construction professional.
-Pre- or Co-Requisite: CNST 1003 or CNST 1003.
-(F, S) - Mechanical, Plumbing, and Electrical Systems Introduces functions of mechanical, electrical and plumbing systems within a modern structure.
+Pre-Requisite: CNST 1003 or CNST 1013.
+Co-requisite: CNST 2003.
+(S) - Mechanical, Plumbing, and Electrical Systems Introduces functions of mechanical, electrical and plumbing systems within a modern structure.
 Includes HVAC, plumbing, fire protection, electrical, and conveying systems.
 Pre-requisite: MATH 1103.
 (F) - 2032 Estimating Introduces basic methods of estimating to complete use plans and specifications for bid development.
 Familiarizes the student with principles of construction time requirements and project scheduling.
+(F)